istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 This is part 1 in a new series about secure control of egress traffic in Istio that I am going to publish.
 In this installment, I explain why you should apply egress traffic control to your cluster, the attacks involving egress traffic you want to prevent.
-Once you agree that you must control egress traffic from your cluster, the next questions are what are the requirements from a system for secure egress traffic control and which solution is the best one to provide these requirements (spoiler: Istio, in my opinion).
+Once you agree that you should control the egress traffic coming from your cluster, the following questions arise: requirements from a system for secure egress traffic control and which solution is the best one to provide these requirements (spoiler: Istio, in my opinion).
 In this post I will describe the attacks and the requirements.
 I will describe the implementation of the egress traffic control in Istio and compare it with other solutions in the